rmeyerth/slop-site/docs/Language/functions.md

     }
 }
 ```
-Functions are simple from a code standpoint as it simply requires implementing the Function interface and methods.
+Functions are simple from a code standpoint as it requires only to implement the Function interface and methods.
-The above function will provide the ability to create random numbers using a type parameter.
-It is important when
+The above will provide the ability to create random numbers using a type parameter to be used in an expression.
-creating functions to check and throw errors if the parameter list is not provided or in the expected format.
-The
+It is important when creating functions to check and throw errors if the parameter list is not in the expected
-code itself is fairly self-explanatory and will allow it to be called by using the RAND name and two parameters
+format.
+The code itself is fairly self-explanatory and will allow it to be called by using the RAND name and two
-(the second being restricted on the type).
+parameters (the second being restricted on the type).
 Next we need to add it to our config:
 ```java
 SLOPConfig config = new SLOPConfig();
 config.addFunction(new RandomOp());